The Moon and Sixpence: Inspiration

 The Moon and Sixpence is not, of course, a life of Paul Gauguin in the form of fiction.
 It is founded on what I had heard about him, but I used only the main facts of his story and for the rest trusted to such gifts of invention as I was fortunate enough to possess.

 The life of the French artist Paul Gauguin is the inspiration for the story, but the character of Strickland as a solitary, sociopathic, and destructive genius is more related to a mythological version of Gauguin's life, which the artist himself developed and promoted, than the actual course of his life.
 The real Gauguin was a participant in the artistic developments in France in the 1880s, exhibiting his work regularly with the Impressionists, and being a friend and collaborator with many artists.
 Gauguin did work as a stockbroker, did leave his wife and family to devote his life to art, and did leave Europe for Tahiti to pursue his career.
 However, none of that happened in the brutal way of the novel's character.
 Maugham took inspiration from the published writings about Gauguin available at the time, as well as personal experience living among the artistic community in Paris in 1904, and a visit to Tahiti in 1914.

 Strickland is created as an extreme version of the "modern artist as 'genius'", who is indifferent and frequently hostile to the people around him.

 Writing in 1953, Maugham described the idea for the book as arising during a year that he spent living in Paris in 1904:

 "...I met men who had known him and worked with him at Pont-Aven.
 I heard much about him.
 It occurred to me that there was in what I was told the subject of a novel."

 The idea remained in his mind for ten years, until a visit to Tahiti in 1914, where Maugham was able to meet people who had known Gauguin, inspired him to start writing.

 The critic Amy Dickson examines the relationship between Gauguin and Strickland.
-She contrasts the novel's description of Strickland, "his faults are accepted as the necessary complement of his merits... but one thing can never be doubtful, and that is that he had genius", with Gauguin's description of himself:
+She contrasts the novel's description of Strickland, which is that "his faults are accepted as the necessary complement of his merits ... but one thing can never be doubtful, and that is that he had genius", with Gauguin's description of himself:

 "I am an artist and you are right, you're not mad, I am a great artist and I know it.
 It's because I know it that I have endured such sufferings.
 To have done otherwise I would consider myself a brigand—which is what many people think I am."

 Dickson sums up the novel as follows:

 "Maugham was fascinated by the impact of the arrival of modernism from Europe on an insular British consciousness and the emergence of the cult of the modernist artist-genius—The Moon and Sixpence is at once a satire of Edwardian mores and a Gauguin biography."